Thie1e/cutpointr/README.md

 -   `minimize_metric`: Minimize the metric function
 -   `maximize_loess_metric`: Maximize the metric function after LOESS smoothing
 -   `minimize_loess_metric`: Minimize the metric function after LOESS smoothing
+-   `maximize_boot_metric`: Maximize the metric function as a mean of the optimal cutpoints in bootstrapped samples
+-   `minimize_boot_metric`: Minimize the metric function as a mean of the optimal cutpoints in bootstrapped samples
 -   `oc_manual`: Specify the cutoff value manually
+-   `oc_mean`: Use the sample mean as the "optimal" cutpoint
+-   `oc_median`: Use the sample median as the "optimal" cutpoint
 -   `oc_youden_kernel`: Maximize the Youden-Index after kernel smoothing the distributions of the two classes
 -   `oc_youden_normal`: Maximize the Youden-Index parametrically assuming normally distributed data in both classes
 -   `oc_OptimalCutpoints`: A tidy wrapper for optimal.cutpoints from the OptimalCutpoints package.
 Supply an additional `oc_metric` argument with the method choice corresponding to a method from the OptimalCutpoints package